edoroth/orchard/README.md

 $ stack run
 ```

-This will re-extract all benchmark algorithms into MAMBA MPC code which will be placed in the  /root/cps-fuzz/extracted directory.
+This will re-extract all benchmark algorithms into MAMBA MPC code which will be placed in the  /root/cps-fuzz/extracted directory (note: this code contains both red and orange-zone code.
+This is then split into the pure orange-zone code inside of /root/SCALE-MAMBA/Programs/).

-Follow instructions in /root/test/ec2.sh to run on an amazon EC2 instance - should be repeated on many machines to test full functionality.
+Follow instructions in /root/test/ec2.sh to run orange-zone code on an amazon EC2 instance - should be repeated on many machines to test full functionality.

 ## Replication of Graphs/Tables